loneil/regi-dbc-docs/README.md

 This repo is to hold documentation on DBC buisness cases for demoing and other uses

 ## Demo Videos

+Should be able to play them from here, or right-click and "Save Video As" (at least I can on Firefox)
+Format is `mp4`

 ### Sole Prop issuance
 - A Sole Proprietorship
 - Logging in with BCSC for the proprietor and completeting party user